probmods/webppl-viz/README.md

 Some examples of types for different supports:

+- Every support element is a string → type is `c`
 - Every support element is an integer → type is `c`
 - Every support element is a real number → type is `r`
 - Every support element is an object `{k1: <a>, k2: <b>}` → `<a><b>`